smilodon76/RXOS-amdOS-zergpool/README.md

 USE IT AT YOUR OWN RISK.

 It does not have a graphic environment.working only local with ssh.
+It does not have a monitoring.all ports in firewall its closed.

 Based on ubuntu server 18.04 kernel 4.17 & amdgpu-pro 20.40.

-Minimum requirements 8gb usb, hdd, (no tested ssd) 2gb ram.Amd gpus rx460/470/480/550/560/570/580 no tested rxvega rx5000xt rx6000xt.
+Minimum requirements 8gb usb, hdd, (no tested ssd) 2gb ram.Amd gpus rx460/470/480/550/560/570/580 4gb and up no tested rxvega rx5000xt rx6000xt.

 boot the rig and connect via ssh user:rxos pass:1

+for all commands type $ rxos-help

 # For zergpool algo switching profit

-type $ conf and write on globalminer zergpool example GLOBALMINER=zergpool
+type $ conf and write on globalminer zergpool GLOBALMINER=zergpool

 save
-type $wallets and paste your coin wallets btc eth rvn zergpool and payout coin.
+type $ wallets and paste your coin wallets btc eth rvn zergpool and payout coin.

-type zbenches and change your gpus hashrate
+type $ zbenches and change your gpus hashrate

-type zwatts and change power consuption for all gpus on wall.for 500watt type 0.5 for 1200watt type 1.2
+type $ zwatts and change power consuption for all gpus on wall.for 500watt type 0.5 for 1200watt type 1.2

+if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.

-save and type allow to start miner.
+save and type $ allow to start miner.

 # for other coins and pools